demisto/content/Integrations/IronDefense/IronDefense_description.md

 # IronDefense Integration for Demisto
 The IronDefense Integration for Demisto allows users to interact with IronDefense alerts within Demisto.
-The Integration provides the ability to rate alerts, update alert statuses, and add comments to alerts.
+The Integration provides the ability to rate alerts, update alert statuses, add comments to alerts, and to report observed bad activity.
 ## Setup
 The following table describes all the parameters required to setup the Integration.